Cartouche on eastern side of building

 1600 Callowhill is seen at far right middle with water tower on the roof.
 The coal pockets are just left (north) of what is now The Lofts at Logan Square.
 These open bins will later be made into cylindrical silos.

-The angled bridge over the Callowhill Cut between 16th and 17th Streets, to the left of the coal bins, still exists and is the last remnant of Baldwin Locomotive Works. (credit)
+The angled bridge over the Callowhill Cut between 16th and 17th Streets, to the left of the coal bins, still exists and is the last remnant of William Sellers' machine shop. (credit)

 View from NE corner of 16th and Callowhill looking west in 1955.
 The coal pockets, now in silos, loom large just beyond the billboard, and the industrial buildings in the future Baldwin Park loom larger to the right.